vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =video_hls
 //videos.datacamp.com/transcoded/000_placeholders/v1/hls-temp.master.m3u8

---- type:NormalExercise lang:r xp:100 skills:1 key:c2fd4fe7b4
+--- type:NormalExercise lang:r xp:100 skills:1 key:909839d3c8
 ## Compute group extremes

-Content
+Combine GROUP BY with MIN and MAX to compute the extreme values within each group for a couple of variables

 *** =instructions